apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 * A quartile is a quantile where the rank domain is divided into forths.
 For example, "An SAT Math score of 600 is at the third quartile (rank = 0.75).
 * The median is a quantile that splits the rank domain in half.
 For example, "An SAT Math score of 520 is at the median (rank = 0.5).

-## The quantile and rank functions
+## The simple quantile and rank functions
 Let's examine the following table:

 | Quantile:       | 10 | 20 | 30 | 40 | 50 |